-Superintendent's Proposed 2018-2019 Capital Budget
+Board of Education's Proposed 2018-2019 Capital Budget

-The Proposed 2018-2019 Capital Budget will be presented at the November 27 Board of Education Budget meeting.
-For the 2018-2019 budget year, we will round out the outstanding capital projects that align with our current and next step direction.
-Then, over the next year, we will collaboratively work to understand, prioritize, and budget for a 15-year Capital Improvement Plan for Greenwich Public Schools in an effort to effectively, efficiently, and comprehensively manage the facilities infrastructure needs.
+The Proposed 2018-2019 Capital Budget is \$20,400,500.
+The proposed Capital Budget was developed in consultation with the architects contracted to develop the District's fifteen year Facilities Master Plan.
+Over the next year, we will collaboratively work to understand, prioritize, and budget for the 15-year Capital Improvement Plan for Greenwich Public Schools in an effort to effectively, efficiently, and comprehensively manage the facilities infrastructure needs.
 Our community's children deserve a safe, modernized learning environment.